Saoge123/ccgnet/README.md

 ~~~
 Then, we will fit model.
 In this case, model and log will be saved at './snapshot/CCGNet_block/CC_Dataset/time_*'.

 We call data.split to split train_data, valid_data and test_data.
 The test_data is optional.
 In model training, ccgnet will save the models that hold best 5 performance (default).
 You can increase or decrease the number of saving models by changing the value of 'max_to_keep'.
 When higher performance is achieved in valid set, ccgnet will save the weights and make inference for test set (if with_test=True).
-Also, you can use the saved model to perform inference on the test set after training
+Also, you can use the saved model to perform inference on the test set after training.
 ~~~
 start = time.time()
 snapshot_path = './snapshot/'